 But we're not here to talk about that!
 On THIS blog, we're talking skin contact as it applies to wine.
 Wine!
 What a happy topic.

 It's super simple.
 Skin contact wines are white wines that are made more like red wines.

 The big difference between making a white wine and a red wine lies in the fermentation process.
 With a white wine, the winemaker presses the grapes and then removes the pomace (all of the residual solids, like seeds, grape skins, etc.) before fermenting the juice in a tank or other vessel.
 When making red wine, the winemaker will allow that pomace to hang out in the fermentation vessel with the juice, giving them more time to macerate.
 All of those lovely seeds and skins impart several things to a red wine: color, tannins, texture and body, to name a few.

 When a winemaker applies this red wine-making process to a white wine, the resulting white takes on a darker color, some tannins, and a different mouthfeel.
 Depending on the grape and the length of the fermentation, skin contact can produce wines ranging in color from a pale butter to a glowing sunset!
 Ever heard the term orange wine?
-Skin contact produces the amber color they're named for.
-(No, orange wines are NOT made from oranges.)
+Skin contact produces the amber color it's named for.
+(No, orange wine is NOT made from oranges.)
+And guess what?
 Like many wine trends, the method of skin contact fermentation has been around for centuries and finds its origins in modern day Georgia (the country).

 SHOP SKIN CONTACT WINES AT SIP BETTER

 A pretty-in-pink Pinot Grigio.
 Prolonged maceration gives this wine a flavor profile of ripe pear, melon, and tropical fruit, and a pleasant, creamy finish.